marcusnogueira/aqui-web/SECURITY_REMEDIATION_SUMMARY.md

 - `scripts/setup-admin-auth.js`
 - `scripts/backup-and-recover.js`

-The database is now secured with proper RLS policies that enforce resource ownership while maintaining the necessary functionality for the AQUI platform.
+The database is now secured with proper RLS policies that enforce resource ownership while maintaining the necessary functionality for the Aqui platform.